Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can make employees uncompetitive at work, inside the organization as well as on the job market.
+A lack of personal growth can cause employees to be uninspiring, both inside an organization and on the wider job market.

 How Do You Stay Competitive?

-- The Future of Education: Learn additional classes, certificates or degrees that are pertinent to your field of work.
+- Continue Your Education: Complete additional courses, certificates or degrees that are pertinent to the field.

 Negativity